dotbrd/spec/guidelines.md

-# specification for general ideas that apply to every object
+# Specification for general ideas that apply to every object
 There's no specific guidelines for this, but try to be as unambiguous as possible.

-# object specification
+# Object specification
 The specification for an object should look as follows:

 ```